mwittig/pimatic-filter/README.md

 ### Simple Truncated Mean

-The Simple Truncated Mean is a truncated mean, where the highest and lowest value of a given number of previous sensor values is disregarded (truncated) and the remaining values are used to calculate the arithmetic mean.
+The Simple Truncated Mean filter is a truncated mean, where the highest and lowest value of a given number of previous sensor values is disregarded (truncated) and the remaining values are used to calculate the arithmetic mean.
 For a general discussion see [Wikipedia on Truncated Mean](https://en.wikipedia.org/wiki/Truncated_mean).